-If you feel like no matter how many treatments you use, how many vitamins you take or how long you go without shampooing your hair still feels damaged, dry and brittle.
+There comes a point where it feels like no matter how many treatments you use, how many vitamins you take or how long you go without shampooing, your hair still feels damaged, dry and brittle.
 This usually means it’s time to take a breather and go au naturale for a while.
 But how do you do that?

-Here are some tips to help you get there faster
+Keep reading for tips to help you get there faster!

-6 Tips for growing out your Natural Hair Colour
+Six Tips for Growing Out Your Natural Hair Colour

 2. Colour your hair one last time or try the ombre look:

-If there is still a lot of your hair that is dyed, consider colouring it one last time to a shade that is closest to your natural regrowth.
-This will assist with a natural looking transition from your natural hair colour to your dyed ends, you could also in the mean time, give the ombre trend a test run if you haven’t already.
-Having your roots coloured dark with lighter hues at the ends is an easy and hassle free way to have the best of both worlds, it also saves you time and money on expensive colour touch ups.
+If there is still a lot of your hair that is dyed, consider colouring it one last time to a shade that is closest to your natural regrowth colour.
+This will assist with a natural-looking transition from your natural hair colour to your dyed ends.
+In the meantime, you could give the ombre or balayage look a test run if you haven’t already.
+Having your roots coloured dark with lighter hues at the ends is an easy and hassle-free way to have the best of both worlds, it also saves you time and money on expensive colour touch-ups.

 3. Blonde hair back to dark colour

-If you have been sporting platinum blonde locks for an extended period of time, it is not usually a good idea to go straight back to brown or black.
-It may be a better idea to transition slowly by adding a few low lights to your hair, introducing the lighter colour back into your hair in a natural way.
+If you have been sporting platinum blonde locks for an extended period of time, it is not usually a good idea to go straight back to darker colours, like brown or black.
+It may be a better idea to transition slowly by adding a few lowlights to your hair, introducing the lighter colour back into your hair in a natural way.
 While you may be sick of being platinum blonde, maybe you would enjoy a rich caramel blonde colour?
 Remember once your hair is dark again you will not be able to go back to platinum without causing some serious damage to your hair.
 Have a look at photos of your hair colour over the years and choose your favourite colour that is closest to your natural colour, before beginning the transition.

 4. Dark hair back to lighter hues

 If you are moving from blonde back to your darker roots, you may notice that your colour fades really fast.
 If you don’t like these lighter highlights showing through your newly dark coloured hair, try using a colour depositing shampoo and conditioner.
-It is vital that you are always making sure that your hair is in a healthy condition, which you can only do through using nourishing, good quality products.
-Try Frontrow’s affordable hair care kit containing a shampoo and conditioner that you buy with the type of hair you have, different products help care for different types of hair.
-Don’t think that the most expensive range is necessarily the best, there are a lot of reasonably priced products that do the job just as well.
-Such as the Dove Hair care range or try Toni and Guy or Lee Stafford available at Clicks.
-Lee Stafford has an extensive range of colour depositing shampoo’s and conditioners.
+Aside from colour, it is vital that you are always making sure that your hair is in a healthy condition, which you can only do through using nourishing, good quality products.
+Try Frontrow’s affordable hair care kit containing a shampoo and conditioner, full of beneficial and nurturing ingredients, including: coconut and argan oil, shea butter, vitamin B5 and vegetable keratin.

-There is no miracle product that will get your hair back to it's former colour instantly.
-Unless your hair is naturally very dark and can be dyed a dark colour.
-Your hair may end up orange, green or yellow if you use a quick fix product bought at a local pharmacy, so be careful.
+There is unfortunately no miracle product that will get your hair back to its former colour instantly, unless your hair is naturally very dark and can be dyed a dark colour.
+Your hair may end up orange, green or yellow if you use a quick fix product bought at a local pharmacy, so be careful of false promises!

 If you have chosen to go for a shorter hairstyle while you grow out your natural colour, here are some tips to help you grow your hair out faster:

-Shampoo tends to dry out the scalp when used.
-If you can, avoid washing your hair everyday.
-Invest in some dry shampoo to hide dirty hair temporarily, or even sprinkle baby powder on your roots and brush through thoroughly.
+Shampoo tends to dry out the scalp when used excessively.
+If you can, avoid washing your hair every day.
+Invest in some dry shampoo to hide dirty hair temporarily, or even sprinkle baby powder on your roots and brush through thoroughly for the same effect.
 Overuse of shampoo can lead to slowed hair growth, so giving your scalp a bit of a rest will help improve the natural oils in your hair and assist it to grow naturally and slightly faster than if you washed it every day.
-Shorting the time it takes to grow out those dyed ends.
+This will shorten the time it takes to grow out those dyed ends.

 Like we said, there is no quick fix or miracle product, growing out your natural colour won’t happen overnight.
-Allow the process to happen in its own time but avoid stress as much as possible as it has many negative impacts on our bodies including stunting hair growth.
+Allow the process to happen in its own time but avoid stress as much as possible, as it has many negative impacts on our bodies including stunting hair growth.
 Practise rituals like meditation, journaling, exercise and mindfulness to lower stress levels.